Skip to Content

 • Spider mites

 The majority of these pests damage your plant by sucking sap.
-The good news is, they’re fairly easy to control.
-I like to use insecticidal soap to control these insects.
+The good news is that they’re fairly easy to control.
+I like to use insecticidal soap and Neem oil to control these insects.

-It’s effective, and it eliminates the health risks that arise from using chemical pesticides.
+It’s effective and eliminates the health risks arising from using chemical pesticides.

 • Pruning the damaged plant